What is an anorectal malformation?

 Anorectal malformation may be seen with some genetic syndromes or congenital problems that are present at birth.
 These include:

 - VACTERL association.
 This disorder includes problems with the spine, anus, heart, trachea, esophagus, kidneys, and arms and legs.

 - Down syndrome

-- Townes-Brocks syndrome, which includes problems with the anus, kidneys, ears, and arms and legs
+- Townes-Brocks syndrome.
+This syndrome includes problems with the anus, kidneys, ears, and arms and legs.

 What are the symptoms of an anorectal malformation?